fiji-flo/x1carbon2018s3/README.md

 ## Prerequisites

-Debian/Ubuntu based distro with initramfs-tools based initramfs generation for fully automated setup.
+Debian/Ubuntu based distro with initramfs-tools based initramfs generation for fully automated setup apart from the BIOS related things.

-But should work with Arch or any other disto + some manual setup.
+For other distros there are some further steps needed.
+(PRs welcome)

 ### BIOS version